Canvas FAQ

 By default, students will have access to their courses in Canvas 7 days prior to the first day of class.
 Students will lose access to their courses in Canvas 7 days after semester grades are posted in KSIS.

-Once a course is concluded, instructor-based roles will no longer have the same access in the course and will result in loss of course functionality and user information.
+Once a course is concluded, instructor-based roles will no longer have the same access in the course resulting in loss of course functionality and user information.
 If full functionality is still required for instructors, but the course is set to conclude the instructor must explicitly set an end date of the course.
 Otherwise, instructors should allow their course to conclude through the automated process.
 If courses are manually concluded, all enrollments are removed from the course and placed on the prior enrollments page.

-Mobile
+Mobile App